thomas1329/thomas1329/README.md

 Thomas 👾

 Hi there !
-I'm a very young developer who loves JS, web development , java !
+I'm a  developer who loves JS, web development , java , c++ and many more !

 ❤️ Support me
 All my donations will be used to finance my projects.
 Make a donation on PayPal, or Buy me a coffe.